Love you for life: Monogamous species celebrate Valentine’s Day

-Known around the world as a universal symbol for love, swans form a monogamous bond with their mate that often lasts for life.
-The Swan Goose (Anser cygnoides), native to the border area between Russia, Mongolia and mainland China, is listed as Vulnerable because of its decreasing population trend in recent years, which is attributed to drought and considerable pressure from habitat loss.
+Swans: Known as a universal symbol of love, swans form a monogamous bond with their mate that often lasts for life.
+The Swan Goose (Anser cygnoides), native to the border area between Russia, Mongolia and mainland China, is listed as Vulnerable because of its decreasing population trend in recent years.
+This is attributed to drought and considerable pressure from habitat loss.

 Wolves: These furry mammals are howling in love—for their life-long partner.
 Wolves are the largest member of the dog family and very family-oriented; their pack consists of a male, female and their offspring.
-The Red Wolf (Canis rufus) is currently listed as Critically Endangered, and in the 1980’s was deemed Extinct in the Wild.
-Very little is known about Red Wolf because the species' range was severely reduced by the time scientific investigations began.
-Given their wide historical distribution, Red Wolves probably utilized a large suite of habitat types across North America at one time.
-Hybridization with coyotes is the primary threat to the species persistence in the wild.
+The Red Wolf (Canis rufus) is currently listed as Critically Endangered, and in the 1980s was deemed Extinct in the Wild.
+Very little is known about the Red Wolf because the species' range was severely reduced by the time scientific investigations began.
+Given their wide historical distribution, Red Wolves probably used a wide range of habitat types across North America at one time.
+Hybridization with coyotes is the primary threat to the species' persistence in the wild.

-Rarely caught without their mate by their side, French Angelfish (Pomacanthus paru) will fight for love.
+French Angelfish: Rarely caught without their mate by their side, French Angelfish (Pomacanthus paru) will fight for love.
 Pairs of French Angelfish are strongly territorial, with both members often vigorously defending their areas against neighboring pairs.
-This species of mate-for-life fish are common in shallow rocky and coral reefs, and are found from Florida and the Bahamas to Brazil and straggling north to New York in the Gulf Stream.
-Currently, French Angelfish are listed as Least Concern with their population remaining stable—the only threat being collection for aquarium trade.
+This species is common in shallow rocky areas and coral reefs, and is found from Florida and the Bahamas to Brazil and straggling north to New York in the Gulf Stream.
+Currently, French Angelfish are listed as Least Concern with their population remaining stable—the only threat being collection for the aquarium trade.

-Love has no boundaries for albatrosses, a species which will cover lengthy distances to return to the same place and the same partner to breed.
+Albatrosses: Love has no boundaries for albatrosses, a species which will cover lengthy distances to return to the same place and the same partner to breed.
 The Tristan Albatross (Diomedea dabbenena) qualifies as Critically Endangered, owing to its extremely small breeding range and a projected rapid population decline over the next 70 years.
-The Tristan Albatross breeding populations are essentially restricted to Gough Island and the annual breeding population is estimated to be 2,700 pairs, equivalent to a total population of 11,300 birds for the species which breeds once every two years.
-Population declines are a consequence of very low adult survival owing to accidental deaths from long line fisheries and low fledging success due to predators.
+The Tristan Albatross breeding populations are essentially restricted to Gough Island and the annual breeding population is estimated to be 2,700 pairs.
+This is equivalent to a total population of 11,300 birds for the species which breeds once every two years.
+Population declines are a result of very low adult survival owing to accidental deaths from long-line fisheries and low fledging success due to predators.